-The ability to foresee the lifetime of materials and components as reliably as possible is clearly of high importance for their optimal use from the point of view of economics and sustainability, as well as for the purpose of designing and licensing reactors of any technology.
+Irrespective of the application, the ability to foresee the lifetime of materials and components as reliably as possible is obviously one of the goals of materials science, in order to ensure their optimal use from the point of view of economics and sustainability.
 This requires predicting the moment when, due to the action of degrading agents and processes, the material used to manufacture the component is likely not to be any more suitable for correct operation, or becomes unsuitable to face off-normal conditions in case of an accident.
 For this we need to know how the properties of the material change after exposure to operational conditions, starting from known initial properties that depend both on its chemical nature and its microstructure and/or its architecture; the latter being determined by the manufacturing process.
 We also need to know how a component made with a material with those properties will function under given conditions.
-This knowledge enables the design lifetime to be defined and the maintenance and replacement to be planned, as well as the eventual re-use or recycling to be guided, with all the related safety, economic and sustainability conseguences.
-This knowledge also enables demonstration of the safety and functionality of the component in the process of licensing, or in connection with LTO [122].
+This knowledge enables the design lifetime to be defined and the maintenance and replacement to be planned, as well as the eventual re-use or recycling to be guided, with all the related safety, economic and sustainability consequences.
+This knowledge also enables demonstration of the safety and functionality of the component in the process of licensing, or in connection with LTO [125].

-In order to obtain this knowledge, materials scientists and engineers dispose of a number of methodologies and approaches common to all types of materials that have traditionally enabled materials to be tested and characterised by measuring their properties using appropriate techniques (often, but not always, standardised) under various conditions: as-fabricated, exposed to different degrading agents and during operation, as well as at the end of their life.
+In order to obtain this knowledge, materials scientists and engineers dispose of a number of methodologies and approaches that have traditionally enabled materials to be tested and characterised by measuring their properties using appropriate techniques (often, but not always, standardised) under various conditions: as-fabricated, exposed to different degrading agents and during operation, as well as at the end of their life.
 Testing and characterization techniques may be destructive or not and generally require appropriately prepared specimens.
 The data obtained in this way are then transferred to models that enable their rationalization and interpretation, allowing interpolations and possibly also extrapolations.
 The models, which can be empirical, theoretical or a mixture of them (e.g., data-driven models), guide the component design, maintenance and replacement plan, minimizing costs while maximizing safety and efficiency, possibly taking into account also all aspects related to the optimization of their whole lifecycle.

 All of the above assumes that the reference material for a component that works under given conditions is established and cannot be changed.
-This is obviously not necessarily true and another important goal in view of improved sustainability and economics is the development of innovative materials solutions.
-We define innovative nuclear material solution any one that "enables significant improvements in reactor design and operation", for instance leading to increased safety and efficiency, enhanced flexibility and/or prolonged component lifetime [191], as well as, potentially, cost abatement.
-Innovative material solutions for nuclear energy are created and adopted in four steps, some of them partly overlapping: (i) adoption (if already available), development, or possibly discovery, of new materials solutions, which often are improvements of the features of existing solutions based on designers' requirements or declared industrial needs; (ii) industrial upscaling of new materials solution's fabrication, including joining, to make a supply chain possible; (iii) materials solution's qualification for the target application to enable design, licensing and eventually construction; (iv) application of material and component health monitoring for optimised lifecycle.
+This is obviously not true and another important goal of materials science in view of improved sustainability and economics, is the development, based on the knowledge of the causes of materials degradation, of either system design solutions to reduce degradation, or innovative materials solutions.
+We define innovative nuclear material solution any one that "enables significant improvements in reactor design and operation", for instance leading to increased safety and efficiency, enhanced flexibility and/or prolonged component lifetime [126], as well as, potentially, cost abatement.
+Innovative material solutions for nuclear energy are created and adopted in four steps, some of them partly overlapping: (i) adoption (if already available), development, or possibly discovery, of new materials solutions, which often are improvements of the features of existing solutions based on designers' requirements or declared industrial needs; (ii) industrial upscaling of new materials solution's fabrication, including joining, to make a supply chain possible; (iii) materials solution's gualification for the target application to enable design, licensing and eventually construction; (iv) application of material and component health monitoring for optimised lifecycle.
 The imperative to foster innovation is that all these steps should become easier, faster and cheaper than they are now.